 The Quality Assurance (QA) program evaluates investigator and Institutional Review Board (IRB) compliance with organizational policies, procedures, and applicable laws and regulations for human research activities conducted or overseen by the University of Minnesota.

 - Reporting on the Work of the HRPP through Metrics

 Clinical Trial Monitoring Service

 The Clinical Trial Monitoring Service (under the auspices of the Academic Health Center) performs clinical trial monitoring—defined in E6 GCP Consolidated Guidance as the act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded, and reported in accordance with the protocol, standard operating procedures (SOPs), GCP, and the applicable regulatory requirements.
-In contrast to the “moment in time” QA reviews conducted by the PAR program, clinical trial monitoring is an ongoing assessment through the life of the study.
+In contrast to the “moment in time” QA reviews, clinical trial monitoring is an ongoing assessment through the life of the study.